fchevillard/fchevillard.github.com/index.md

 <td><img src="/img/nelvir.jpg" width="160" height="140"/></td>
 </tr>
 </table>
 Using different chemoinformatics tools, such as similarity searching, clustering, or the prediction of ADMET properties, you will choose a drug, explore similar compounds of this one and suggest up to 3 compounds that you think might be better.
-Those compounds will then be studied closely by a team of medicinal cehmistry experts from <i>molinspiration</i> for later improvement (or not)...
+Those compounds will then be studied closely by a team of medicinal chemistry experts from <i>molinspiration</i> for later improvement (or not)...

 ## General Guideline